Chapter 35:

 The Ruby Oracle

-Things had been going exactly as Phyllis wanted.
-From the creation of Lich House in her attic, down to Ishara’s awkward blue-balls moments.
-She was pleased.
-Very pleased.
-Especially by her tiny ruby and the work he had been doing.
+Things had been going exactly as Phyllis had foreseen.
+From the approval of the Al'Magi dormitory for special students in her attic, to the creation of the Magosdromes by the little chaos bringers she had awoken from their three-thousand-year hibernation, all the way down to Ishara’s awkward blue-balls moments.
+And because of this, she was pleased.
+Very pleased, actually.
+Especially by her tiny ruby jujube and the work he had been doing with his harem-in-training.

-Everything is going according to plan, everyone.
+For everyone paying attention, everything is going according to plan.
 Phyllis thought as she slowly made her way through the mall promenade.

-After a few clicks of her rifle cane against the porcelain tile floor, she stopped and looked around wildly.
+After a few clicks of her cane against the tile floor, she stopped and looked around wildly.
+Searching for something or someone not present.
+With a loud cough and grumble, she cleared her throat.

 “I said everything is going according to plan,” She paused, waiting for a response that would never come.

 “Everyone!”
-She screamed, her voice echoing through the mall and back to her ears.
+She screamed, her voice echoing through the mall, shaking the windows and blowing over mannequins before returning to her ears.

-“I’ll tell you who, Phyllis.
+“I’ll tell you who!
+Phyllis.
 Phyllis is counting.”
-She muttered to herself, thinking about her age and what she had seen.
+She muttered to herself, thinking about her age and what she had seen in that time.
 Or, more importantly, all the things she’d missed after being cursed to live a sheltered life inside her shoppes.

-To say Phyllis was spiteful was an understatement.
-She harboured anger, resentment, and a fiery passion never to forget.
-It had been rumoured—primarily by Phyllis herself—that if her spite were to ever be fully released, it would burn hotter than the creation of the cosmos itself.
+To say Phyllis was spiteful and jaded as a result of this banishment was an understatement.
+She harboured anger, resentment, and a fiery passion never to forget everything that had led to that moment.
+In fact, it had been rumoured—primarily by Phyllis herself—that if her spite were ever fully released, it would burn hotter than the creation of the cosmos itself.

 Allegedly.

 “Truthfully.
-I’ve seen it, trust me.”
-She muttered to herself, traversing her own inner monologue with equal care.
+I’ve seen it.
+Trust me.
+It's crazy!”
+She muttered to herself, traversing her own inner monologue with as equal care as her footing.

-So, after murdering some three crusades' worth of divine followers and consequently being cursed to live in the cave she called home, Phyllis began to wonder what else she could do to keep herself entertained.
+So, after murdering some three crusades' worth of divine followers and consequently being cursed to live in the cave she had called home for a single mortal lifetime, Phyllis began to wonder what else she could do to keep herself entertained.
+And that was when she realized two important things about the direction mortals were taking the once beautiful world of Esseria.

-Firstly, capitalism was equally as evil as divine religions.
-Both aimed to control the masses, but while one promised treasure in the afterlife, the other provided them to the people, today, for a low-low cost of too much.
+Firstly, the greed of capitalism was equally as corrupting as any of the divine religions.
+Both aimed to control the idiotic masses, but while one promised boundless treasure in the afterlife, the other provided it to the people while they still lived, and all for a low, low cost of too much money.

-If she wanted to remove the game pieces that the divinity played with, she merely needed to bind those morally malleable mortal minds into a stack of ‘terms and conditions.’
-This would put their souls in aetheric limbo and make them unable to move on to become spirit batteries for someone else.
+Therefore, if she wanted to remove the game pieces that the divinity played with, she merely needed to bind those morally malleable mortal minds and their succulent souls into a more affordable stack of ‘terms and conditions.’
+This would put their eternal essences in aetheric limbo, thus ensuring them unable to move on to become spirit batteries for someone else.
+The perfect scheme!

 “Long story short, I’m bored.”
 Phyllis cried loudly as she looked out at the empty mall.
 “I demand entertainment.”

-Snapping her fingers, Phyllis thought of whom she would want as a company.
+Snapping her fingers, Phyllis thought of whom she wanted as a company.
 After all, so long as they were in her shop, she could forcefully move them to the Mini-Mall Dimension.

 “Oooh, Ishara.”